View of Split on a 3-Day Split, Itinerary, Croatia

 Visiting Split, Croatia and Diocletian's Palace

 We are fascinated by Split; it’s one of our favorite Cities in Croatia to Visit.
-In fact, on a recent trip to Split, we stayed for 10 weeks!
-Travelers visiting Croatia on vacation, however, will need to determine how many days to spend in Split.
+In fact, on a recent trip to Split, we stayed for 10 weeks.
+Those visiting Croatia on vacation, however, will need to determine how many days to spend in Split.

 While a Split highlights tour can be completed in a couple of hours, it would be a shame to breeze through like we did our first time.
 A longer stay allows visitors to really soak up the Dalmatian atmosphere.

-Therefore, we think three days in Split is the perfect amount of time for a first-time trip to the city.
-There is plenty of time for seeing the sights, exploring the neighborhoods and feasting on the local Dalmatian fare – all of which is outlined in our plan for what to do in Split in 3 days.
+Therefore, we believe three days in Split is perfect for an initial trip to the city.
+There is plenty of time for seeing sights, exploring neighborhoods and feasting on local Dalmatian fare.
+All of which is outlined in our plan for what to do in Split in 3 days!

 Plan a Trip to Split, Croatia